kpishere/spi_buttons/README.md

 Feature wise, the class provides callback to your code for press down, press up, and hold events.
 There is option to have class do the toggle on/off if that is all you need and get the callback on that event.
 There are four button states : On, Off, Flash 1, and Flash 2.
 Flash 2 is faster flashing than Flash 1.
 The buttons are animated for positive feedback - you press them and the light inverts from off/on and visa versa.

-[Don't ask my why that op-amp is in the upper left corner of board, I don't know.
+[Don't ask me why that op-amp is in the upper left corner of board, I don't know.
 It isn't used.
-I'd noted that it's output is linked to a driver transistor for about 300mA capacity output.]
+I'd noted that it's output is linked to a driver transistor for about 300mA capacity output.
+Pins to this circuit are independant, on the blue connector but are not connected.]

 |Face|Board|
 |----|-----|